Treat family and friends to some delicious homemade Matcha Ice Cream. This simple eggless recipe is full of green tea flavor.

 - If you prefer a firmer consistency, transfer ice cream to a container and place in freezer for a couple of hours.

-This Matcha Ice Cream is absolutely delicious served directly from the ice cream maker.
+This ice cream is absolutely delicious served directly from the ice cream maker.
 If you prefer a firmer consistency, transfer the ice cream to a container and freeze for a couple of hours before serving.

 This wonderful ice cream can be made more special topped with some anko (Sweet Red Bean Mash) and bits of yōkan (agar-agar).
 I had this delightful combination when vacationing in Nara, Japan some years back.
 For a simple yōkan, please check out my Yōkan Jelly Dessert.